-Sometimes even the most overwhelming international situations can be improved by simple but powerful solutions.
-That’s what students learned last spring in an innovative Pardee School of Global Studies course on the challenges of forced migration.
-In what became a semester-long exercise leading to the creation of a smartphone app for Syrian refugees in Jordan, the students found that it’s best to begin with a narrow focus and work out the bugs step-by-step.
+As students in an innovative Pardee School of Global Studies course last spring on the challenges of forced migration learned, sometimes even the most overwhelming situations can be improved by simple, but powerful solutions.
+In what became a semester-long exercise leading to the creation of a smartphone app for Syrian refugees in Jordan, Noora Lori’s students found that it’s best to begin with a narrow focus and work out the bugs step-by-step.

 It’s a subject Lori has long been interested in.
 Her research broadly focuses on the political economy of migration, the development of security institutions and international migration control, and the establishment and growth of national identity systems.
 She founded the Pardee School Initiative on Forced Migration and Human Trafficking soon after she came to BU in spring 2015, and she has expanded her research to include refugees in addition to other migrant communities.

 The students’ initial research showed that there is no comprehensive and accessible database of organizations (either local or international), clinics, or schools that serve Syrian refugees in Jordan.
 This stymies their access to aid, and organizations’ ability to help.
-The class settled on the idea of developing a locator app that would “put aid on the map” and make it easier for refugees to find services and for providers to connect with those needing help.
+Obtaining aid thus drops precipitously for refugees not living in camps.
+To address these issues, the students settled on the idea of developing a locator app that would “put aid on the map” and make it easier for refugees to find services and providers to connect with those needing help.

 The students in the Pardee class were also helped by partners in Jordan, including Caritas and Q-Perspective, as well as Syrian and Jordanian peer consultants.
 Boston-area support came from the Boston Consortium for Arab Region Studies at Northeastern University, which sponsored a fact-finding mission for Lori and graduate student Vicky Kelberer (CAS’12, GRS’17) in March, as well as Patient Ping, a virtual network for health care providers, Microsoft Northeast, and Northeastern University Middle East Center codirector Denis Sullivan, a professor of political science and international affairs.
 Lori also met with a team from Google at its California headquarters who helped the students refine their mission and purpose.